 CMS Star Ratings: To make it easier for patients to understand Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey scores, the Centers for Medicare and Medicaid Services (CMS) developed a five-star rating system in 2015.
 Hospitals are given between one and five stars for 11 categories, as well as an overall summary.
 CMS calculates the number of stars by converting patient survey responses into scores."

 Patient- and family-centered care is a key focus for Johns Hopkins Medicine.
 Each hospital has teams devoted to the highest level of service excellence and patient satisfaction.

-The Johns Hopkins Hospital now has 24/7 visiting hours on all units.
-This allows families to be near their loved ones during a hospital stay.
-New areas of the hospital include private rooms and sleep furniture for a family member stay overnight in a patient room.
-Patients and families coming to the emergency room at Johns Hopkins hospitals are promptly greeted by a staff member to help direct them where to go and to reduce the patient’s anxiety.
+The Johns Hopkins Hospital implemented 24/7 visiting hours on all units.
+This was done to keep families near their loved ones during a hospital stay.
+New areas of the hospital include private rooms and sleep furniture for one family member to stay in the patient room at night.

 Listening to Patients

 All Johns Hopkins Medicine hospitals seek regular feedback directly from past patients and families through Patient and Family Advisory Councils.
 The Councils bring former patients and family members together with hospital leaders and staff to address patient experience needs and develop new ideas for improving patient care and communication.

 Executive leaders also make rounds on patient floors to informally ask patients and families about their experiences.
 This helps give leadership a view of what is going well and what areas need improvement.